Documentation

 Repository organization

-Take a look at repository organization below and, based on your requirements, navigate to the relevant directory to begin using OpenTRNG.
-The repository structure contains these main folders:
+Refer to the repository structure below, and based on your requirements, navigate to the relevant directory to get started with OpenTRNG.
+The repository is organized into the following main folders:

 Prerequisites

-In order to fully take benefit of OpenTRNG, you will need: python 3, an HDL simulator and an hardware (FPGA) tool-suite.
+In order to fully take benefit of OpenTRNG, you will need: Python 3, an HDL simulator and an hardware tool-suite (for FPGA or ASIC).

 Python